pivotal-partner-platform-architecture/azure-service-broker-client/azure-sb-storage-client/README.md

     - mystorage
 ```

-# Try the Blob Demo
+# Try the Storage Demo
-Get the URL from the output of the "cf-push" command, and append "/blob" to run the blob demo, which retrieves an image from a website
+There are several storage types available for Azure.
+Get the URL from the output of the "cf-push" command, and append
+the following endpoints:

+* "/blob" - this demo retrieves an image from a website
 and stores it in a new storage container on Azure (under the storage account name you specified above), and displays it.
 It pulls the
-credentials from the VCAP_SERVICES environment variable that PCF populates when you bind the service to the app.
+Azure credentials from the VCAP_SERVICES environment variable that PCF populates when you bind the service to the app.

+* "/table" - this demo uses the Table NoSQL storage feature to create a new table and populate it with a java object identified by
+a partition and row key.

+* "/queue" - this demo uses the Queue service to create a queue, put a message on the queue, then retrieve and delete it.